Accomplishments : Leveling the playing field

 - Received a $60,000 grant from the U.S. Forest Service for education and outreach projects on biomass thermal energy, addressing biomass topics like air quality, commercial/industrial/residential applications, rural impacts, policy outlook, environmental commodities, and much more.
 These publicly available resources will include 15 webinars, 5 factsheets, 10 exclusive audio interviews, and a comprehensive presentation.
 Click here to read more.

 - Held and co-hosted numerous Congressional briefing on biomass thermal energy.
 Read more

 - Organized first-ever session at RETECH conference on biomass thermal energy; participating in a keynote panel at the 2010 International Biomass Conference and Expo.

-- Co-host of the Heating the Northeast with Renewable Biomass Conference, first conference in the northeast focused on biomass thermal energy (www.heatne.com).
+- Host of the Northeast Biomass Heating Expo (formerly the Heating the Northeast with Renewable Biomass Conference), the first conference in the Northeast focused on biomass thermal energy (www.nebiomassheat.com).